 Becky is passionate about education and youth.
 She has jumped right in as chair of the Nominations committee and will use her leadership development acumen to help identify and nominate prospective board members.

 When methodologies that work for dyslexic kids also work for non-dyslexic kids – BUT not the other way around – it is hard to comprehend why change is so hard to make.
 And yet, graduation rates will climb, reading proficiency numbers will rise, anxiety and ODD numbers will lower, and the cycle of poverty can be broken.
 This is why everyone at Learning Matters comes to work each day.

-Emily Hanford ARTICLE PUBLISHED BY: APM
+STORY BY: Emily Hanford ARTICLE PUBLISHED BY: APM

 There are proven ways to help people with dyslexia learn to read, and a federal law that’s supposed to ensure schools provide kids with help.
 But across the country, public schools are denying children proper treatment and often failing to identify them with dyslexia in the first place.